-OSA is a non-profit organization run by volunteers, board members and other
+OSA is a non-profit organization run by volunteers and volunteer board members.

 OSA Gallery Hours: